Everything happens for a reason, whether it is a failure or a weight gain.

 Of course, you want to improve your sleeping patterns.
 I’d suggest you avoid caffeine in the afternoon as it will make you active during bedtime.
 Plus, watch what you eat.
 Just have a light meal.

 On one sultry and tiring day, it is refreshing to drink some cold beverages.
-But a recent study published in the World Journal of Gastroenterology revealed that too much intake of drinks rich in liquid fructose might impede lipid energy metabolism, resulting in fatty liver, and cause metabolic syndrome.
+But a recent study published in the World Journal of Gastroenterology revealed that too much intake of drinks rich in liquid fructose might impede lipid energy metabolism, resulting in non-alcoholic fatty liver, and cause metabolic syndrome.
+You can read about various liver functions and how they might affect your overall health on sites like LifeNet Health.

 Water and herbal teas are the number one alternative.
 For water, add some ice cubes to make it more refreshing.
 For herbal teas, there are multiple options to choose from, including chamomile, peppermint, ginger, hibiscus, echinacea, rooibos, sage, lemon balm, rosehip, and passionflower.